alastria/alastria-identity-lib/README.md

 ## What it does

-This library interacts with the Alastria Identity smart contracts which are in the alastria-identity repository ([https://github.com/alastria/alastria-identity](https://github.com/alastria/alastria-identity)).
+This library interacts with the Alastria Identity smart contracts which are in the temp-alastriaID-truffle-contracts repository ([https://github.com/alastria/temp-alastriaID-truffle-contracts](https://github.com/alastria/temp-alastriaID-truffle-contracts)).

 This library has three different modules: